boazy/ybb/README.md

 #### `ybb window layout stack`

-Converts window siblings into a stack based on their split orientation.
+Converts window siblings into a stack based on their split orientation, or toggles between stacked and unstacked layouts.

 ```bash
 # Stack siblings of the focused window